spryker/spryker-shop-core/Bundles/CompanyPage/src/SprykerShop/Yves/CompanyPage/Theme/default/components/molecules/business-unit-chart-item/README.md

-Displays a business unit chart item link.
+Displays a link to the business unit chart item.